Super Bowl XLVI: Fourth quarter

-On the second play of the fourth quarter, the first turnover of the game occurred when Giants linebacker Chase Blackburn stepped in front of tight end Rob Gronkowski and picked off a deep Brady pass at the New York 8-yard line.
-New York then drove to the Patriots' 43-yard line, but were stopped there and had to punt.
-New England took the ball back at their own eight-yard line with less than ten minutes in the fourth quarter.
-With 4:06 left in the game, New England snapped the ball at the Giants' 44-yard line on 2nd-and-11 and Tom Brady threw to an uncovered Wes Welker.
-However, Brady's pass was high and Welker was unable to reel it in while falling to the ground, crucially preventing a huge gain.
-New England's drive stalled on the Giants' 44-yard line and they were forced to punt, after which Brady's wife supermodel Gisele Bündchen famously blamed Welker, saying her husband could not both “[T]hrow and catch the ball.”
-The television footage of the game showed Bill Belichick exhorting his defense to focus on stopping Victor Cruz and Hakeem Nicks, and to force the Giants to go to secondary options Mario Manningham and Pascoe.
+On the second play of the fourth quarter, the game's only turnover occurred when Giants linebacker Chase Blackburn stepped in front of Gronkowski and picked off a deep Brady pass at the New York 8-yard line.
+The Giants then drove to the New England 43-yard line, but were stopped there and had to punt.
+The Patriots took the ball back at their own 8-yard line with less than 10 minutes left in the game.
+After Brady completed four consecutive passes for 34 yards to reach the New York 44-yard line, he threw to a wide-open Welker, but his pass was high and Welker was unable to reel it in while falling to the ground, crucially preventing a huge gain.
+Brady's next pass was incomplete, and the Patriots were forced to punt, after which Brady's wife supermodel Gisele Bündchen famously blamed Welker, saying her husband could not both "[T]hrow and catch the ball."
+The television footage of the game showed Patriots head coach Bill Belichick exhorting his defense to focus on stopping Cruz and Nicks, and to force the Giants to go to secondary options Mario Manningham and Pascoe.

 The Giants took possession from their own 12-yard line with 3:46 left in the game and one timeout.
-On the first play, in what would end up being one of the key plays of the game, Manning completed a deep pass along the left sideline to Manningham for a 38-yard gain to midfield, which would later draw comparisons to his pass to Tyree in Super Bowl XLII.
-New England coach Bill Belichick challenged the catch, but the call on the field stood and it cost him his team's first timeout.
+On the first play, in what would end up being one of the key plays of the game, Manning completed a deep pass along the left sideline to Manningham for a 38-yard gain to midfield (the longest play from scrimmage in the game), which would later draw comparisons to his pass to David Tyree in Super Bowl XLII.
+Belichick challenged the catch, but the call on the field stood and it cost him his team's first timeout.
 Two more completions from Manning to Manningham gained another 18 yards.
 Manning then completed a 14-yard pass to Nicks on the New England 18-yard line at the two-minute warning.
-Two plays later, New England called their second timeout with 1:03 left after Bradshaw's one-yard run gave New York a 2nd down and goal on the six-yard line.
+Three plays later, New England called their second timeout with 1:03 left after Bradshaw's 1-yard run set up 2nd-and-goal on the 6-yard line.